chocolateonly/react-circle/README.md

-  size="100" // String: Defines the size of the circle. lineWidth="25" // String: Defines the thickness of the circle's stroke. progress="0" // String: Update to change the progress and percentage. progressColor="rgb(76, 154, 255)" // String: Color of "progress" portion of circle. bgColor="#ecedf0" // String: Color of "empty" portion of circle. textColor="#6b778c" // String: Color of percentage text color. textStyle={{
+  size="100" // String: Defines the size of the circle. lineWidth="25" // String: Defines the thickness of the circle's stroke. progress="0" // String: Update to change the progress and percentage.
+//mark
+  name={'gradientName'} //one Circle,one name,name unique
+  //progressColor="rgb(76, 154, 255)" // String: Color of "progress" portion of circle.
+  processGradient={['#ff695b','#3ccc79']}  //add gradient --mark:this is added, when you set processGradient you need not set progressColor
+//----
+  bgColor="#ecedf0" // String: Color of "empty" portion of circle. textColor="#6b778c" // String: Color of percentage text color. textStyle={{